qsharp-community/qsharp-community.github.io/_posts/2020-06-23-Durr_Hoyer_Post_1.md

 ## My Background
 I began my journey from math to computers through my passion for ML algorithms, where I stumbled upon quantum computing.
 I was instantly pulled in by the elegant algorithms and proposed efficiency.
-Recently, I started looking into quantum machine learning where you can model nodes of neural networks as qubits.
+About a year ago, I started looking into a model that treats nodes of neural networks as qubits.
 I took a deep dive into the research papers and found myself amazed by what was out there.
+Realizing I had hunger to learn more I looked for online courses in quantum computing.
 I began with a Coursera course from St. Petersburg University on quantum computing with detail on quantum algorithm design and quantum computer architecture.
 From here I tinkered with Q# and developed basic algorithms that I previously learned.
 I found Dürr and Høyer's paper and saw it as an fusion of Duestch's, Shor's, and Grover's Algorithm; a perfect next step for me.